 - Direct data access

 Store your data in Cloud Storage and access it directly, with no need to transfer it into HDFS first.

 - HDFS compatibility

-You can store data in HDFS in HDFS in addition to Cloud Storage, and access it with the connector by using a different file path.
+You can store data in HDFS in addition to Cloud Storage, and access it with the connector by using a different file path.

 Storing data in Cloud Storage enables seamless interoperability between Spark, Hadoop, and other Google services.

 - Data accessibility

 When you shut down a Hadoop cluster, you still have access to your data in Cloud Storage, unlike HDFS.

 - High data availability

 Data stored in Cloud Storage is highly available and globally replicated without a performance hit.

 - No storage management overhead

 Unlike HDFS, Cloud Storage requires no routine maintenance such as checking the file system, upgrading or rolling back to a previous version of the file system, etc.

 - Quick startup

 In HDFS, a MapReduce job can't start until the NameNode is out of safe mode—a process that can take from a few seconds to many minutes depending on the size and state of your data.
 With Google Cloud Storage, you can start your job as soon as the task nodes start, leading to significant cost savings over time.

 Getting the connector